capogreco/capogreco.github.io/_posts/2022-08-17-variables.md

 When starting out, there is nothing wrong with using `let` to declare all your variables.
 Using `const`, however, can improve memory allocation efficiency.

-I will demonstrate briefly a handful ways you can use variables.
+I will demonstrate briefly two important ways you can use variables.

 ##  Using a variable to keep track of a changing value